oddstream/gosold/README.md

 #### Safe collect

 In games like Klondike that build tableau cards in alternating colors, you can sometimes get into trouble by moving cards to the foundations too soon.
-With this option turned on, the titlebar collect button will only move cards to the foundation piles when it is safe to do so.
+With this option turned on, autocollect and the titlebar collect button will only move cards to the foundation piles when it is safe to do so.

 ### Is the game rigged?